equinixmetal-archive/docs-packet-legacy/guides/packet-esxi-6-7.md

 vim-cmd hostsvc/start_ssh
 ```

 Swap must be enabled on the datastore.
-Otherwise, the upgrade may fail with a "no space left" error.
+Otherwise, the update may fail with a "no space left" error.
 ```
 esxcli sched swap system set --datastore-enabled true esxcli sched swap system set --datastore-name datastore1